lars-work-sund/Skeletal-muscle-enhancer-interactions-identify-genes-controlling-human-metabolism/README.md

 	InteractionSet
 	AnnotationDbi

-# Complete list of pacakges used
+# Complete list of packages used
 The scripts have been tested with the following sessionInfo():

 R version 3.6.1 (2019-07-05)